Multi-turn Jailbreaks Strategy

 Increasing the number of turns and backtracks will make the strategy more aggressive, but it will also take longer to complete and cost more.

-Multi-turn strategies are relatively high cost.
-We recommend running it on a smaller number of tests and plugins, with a cheaper provider, or prefer a simpler iterative strategy.
+Since multi-turn strategies are relatively high cost, we recommend running it on a smaller number of tests and plugins, with a cheaper provider, or prefer a simpler iterative strategy.

 If your system maintains a conversation history and only expects the latest message to be sent, set stateful: true